Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Computational results

-The results for problems with $O=50$ orders are shown in Table~\ref{table5} and the results for problems with $O=100$ orders are shown in Table~\ref{table6}.
-These tables deal with the case where we assume that each rack only visits the picker once (so no rack revisits to the picker are allowed) and were produced using the (no revisit) rack sequencing formulation given above, with Theorem~\ref{jebth2} applied.
+The results for PRSF for problems with $O=50,100,150$ orders are shown in Tables~\ref{table5a}-\ref{table150e}.
+These tables deal with the case where we assume that each rack only visits the picker once (so no rack revisits to the picker are allowed).

-In Table~\ref{table5} and Table~\ref{table6} the value for $K$ is the number of racks that have to be sequenced for each instance shown.
+In these tables the value for $K$ is the number of racks that have to be sequenced for each instance shown.
 The values shown in the body of these tables are the computation time (in seconds) required to solve the problem.
+In these tables we give computation times to two decimal places, so a time of 0.00 means that the time required was less than 0.005 seconds.
 A value in square brackets indicates that the tree search terminated (in the time shown) having proved that there was no feasible rack sequence given the orders and racks allocated to the single picker.
 If TL is shown then it indicates that the problem terminated at time limit (5 CPU minutes).
 In such cases we have not found a feasible rack sequence, but neither have we proved that the problem is infeasible, so its status remains open (i.e.~there may, or may not, be a feasible rack sequence).

-To clarify the meaning of these tables consider the problem $N=400$, $R=100$ and $C_p=80$ with $K=13$ in Table~\ref{table6}.
-This problem involves $N=400$ products and requires $K=13$ racks to be appropriately sequenced so that the $C_p=80$ orders allocated to the single picker can be fulfilled.
-This value of $K=13$ was derived by solving to proven optimality our order and rack allocation formulation for a single picker required to deal with 80 orders and represents the minimum number of racks that can be used to supply all of the products required for the orders allocated to the picker.
+To clarify the meaning of these tables consider the problem $N=400$, $R=150$ and $C_p=90$ with $K=9$ in Table~\ref{table150e}.
+This problem involves $N=400$ products and requires $K=9$ racks to be appropriately sequenced so that the $C_p=90$ orders allocated to the single picker can be fulfilled.
+This value of $K=9$ was derived by solving to proven optimality our order and rack allocation formulation for a single picker required to deal with 90 orders and represents the minimum number of racks that can be used to supply all of the products required for the orders allocated to the picker.

-For this problem $N=400$, $R=100$ and $C_p=80$ with $K=13$ in Table~\ref{table6} then for $B{=}2$, so two bin positions, no feasible rack sequence exists, and this was proved in 30.12 seconds.
-For $B{=}3$ and $B{=}4$ both problems went to time limit, so we are unsure as to whether, or not, a feasible rack sequence exists.
-For $B{=}5$ a feasible rack sequence was found in 1.58 seconds, for $B{=}6$ a feasible rack sequence was found in 2.62 seconds, etc. These times exclude the time taken to solve the initial problem with $P=1$ to find the orders and racks allocated to the single picker.
+For this problem $N=400$, $R=150$ and $C_p=90$ with $K=9$ in Table~\ref{table150e} then for $B{=}2$, so two bin positions, no feasible rack sequence exists, and this was proved in 4.75 seconds.
+For $B{=}3$ a feasible rack sequence was found in 0.44 seconds, for $B{=}4$ a feasible rack sequence was found in 0.91 seconds, etc. These times exclude the time taken to solve the initial problem with $P=1$ to find the orders and racks allocated to the single picker.